 Appeal of Transferability or Course Equivalencies

-Students who wish to appeal the evaluation of transferability of a course may do so through the Office of the Registrar.
+Students who wish to appeal the evaluation of transferability of a course may do so through the Office of the University Registrar.
 When making an appeal, students must be prepared to provide supporting documentation (e.g., a course syllabus, course description from the other institution’s catalog, examples of work).
 The Registrar, in consultation with the respective Department/Division chair, will examine the appeal to determine whether or not the University transfer credit policy was appropriately applied in the initial evaluation.
 The Registrar/designee will issue appropriate correction if the policy was misapplied.
 (See Transfer and Intra-University Credit Policy.)